 Homeschooling can happen anytime, anywhere.
 There is no rule that says homeschooling must take place during school hours or at a desk.
 Focused, supported learning activities can happen before parents head off to work in the morning after they return in the evening, or on the weekends.

 One of the most wonderful benefits of homeschooling is that students can learn the same things in less time than they would in public school.
 Homeschooling, especially if it is done one-on-one or with siblings who are at the same or a similar learning level, can be very efficient.
 If you plan to devote a portion of the day to helping each of your children with bookwork, how much time would you need?
 What time of day is your child the most focused and receptive to learning?
 What kind of learner is your child, and how can you help make learning most efficient for him or her?

 For some homeschooling families, a rigorous, detailed curriculum is the best choice.
 Others have the time and drive to piece together a carefully selected, eclectic combination of materials.
-When your time and attention are already stretched, you might find it easiest to use a comprehensive all-in-one program, such as Oak Meadow’s full curriculum package.
 Or you might find that a very relaxed approach to learning allows your children to happily absorb the basics and then pursue their passions.
 Don’t hesitate to shift gears if you or your child are stressed or unhappy with your current approach.
 When you find something that works, celebrate and stick with it!